MehdinMasinovic/efficient-programs/README.md

 8. Describe in a few key points how your type of improvement actually made the code more efficient.
 See [the reference implementation performance analysis](https://github.com/MehdinMasinovic/efficient-programs/blob/main/results/reference-performance-analysis.md) as reference.
 Store the key points in efficient-programs/results/<type of improvement>-performance-analysis.md.

     >Tipp: If you feel lazy, just pass the CSV output of the performance analysis + the markdown of the reference performance analysis to your LLM and ask it to do the same with your data.
+However, please make sure that the interpretation of the LLM makes sense (numbers are copied correctly, reasoning makes sense, etc.).
 Simply replace the placeholders `<>` in the following sample prompt:

 ```txt
 Prepare a markdown file explaining the results obtained from the attached <your improvement name>_performance.csv according to the markdown provided in reference-performance-analysis.md.
 The output markdown should be named <your improvement name>-performance-analysis.md.